Yun Bong-gil: Hongkou Park Incident

+After accepting the mission, Kim Gu, learning from the failure of Lee Bong-chang's attempt to assassinate Emperor Hirohito during the Sakuradamon Incident, meticulously prepared the explosives.
+At the same time, Kim approached a young Korean exile in Shanghai, Yun Bong-gil, to carry out the assassination.
+Yun Bong-gil, who was fluent in Japanese and resolute in his determination, immediately agreed to undertake the mission.
+On April 26, Yun joined the Korean Patriotic Corps and took an oath under the Korean national flag, capturing the moment in a photograph.

-On 29 April 1932, Yun took a bomb disguised as a water bottle to a celebration arranged by the Imperial Japanese Army (IJA) in honor of Emperor Hirohito's birthday at Hongkew Park, Shanghai (one contemporary news report states Yun threw a hand grenade but they also say he was killed at the scene).
+On 29 April 1932, Yun took a bomb disguised as a water bottle to a celebration arranged by the Imperial Japanese Army (IJA) in honor of Emperor Hirohito's birthday at Hongkou Park.
 The bomb killed the government minister for Japanese residents in Shanghai, Kawabata Teiji, and mortally wounded General Yoshinori Shirakawa, who died of his injuries on 26 May 1932.
 Among the seriously injured were Lieutenant General Kenkichi Ueda, the commander of the 9th Division of the Imperial Japanese Army, and Mamoru Shigemitsu, Japanese Envoy in Shanghai, who each lost a leg, and IJN Admiral Kichisaburō Nomura who lost an eye.
 The Japanese Consul-General in Shanghai, Kuramatsu Murai (村井倉松), was seriously injured in the head and body.

 Yun then tried to kill himself by detonating a second bomb disguised in a bento box.
 It did not explode and he was arrested at the scene.
-The Illustrated London News reported that:

-The Japanese National Anthem was being played, when a youth was seen to step forward and place a cylinder on the front of the dais and then dart backwards.
-A dull explosion immediately followed, but it attracted so little attention that the music continued playing. [...] others were seen to collapse wounded and bleeding, while soldiers seized the youth and battered him.
-Subsequently, another bomb of the same pattern was found near the dais unexploded."
+Sentencing and execution

 After being convicted by a Japanese military court in Shanghai on 25 May, he was transferred to Osaka prison on 18 November.
 He was then moved to Kanazawa, Ishikawa: the headquarters of the IJA's 9th Division.
 Yun was executed by firing squad on 19 December.
-His body was buried in Nodayama cemetery in Kanazawa.
+His body was buried in Nodayama cemetery in Kanazawa, Japan then moved to Hyochang Park, Seoul in 1946 following Korea's independence from Japan.